 Typically, secondary education teachers specialize in a particular subject area.
 If you have your bachelor’s degree, we offer an intensive program that allows you to earn your master’s degree in teaching and your teaching certification in five semesters.
 You’ll enter in the fall as a full-time graduate student and spend your first two semesters interning in a school while attending evening seminars on campus.
-The internship helps defray the cost of tuition.

 Curriculum and Requirements

 To complete all requirements of the MAT program, a candidate must complete all course work and successfully complete all performance tasks to qualify for teacher certification.